ClubNix/minix/README.md

 after the first launch of your server, don't forget to edit MCRCON port/password in `server.properties`

+change the flag in `eula.txt ` to true after the first launch

 to start the server

 ```bash